shane-kercheval/mcp-this/README.md

 # `mcp-this`

-> An MCP Server that dynamically exposes CLI/bash commands as tools through YAML configuration files.
+> An MCP Server that dynamically exposes CLI/bash commands as tools and AI prompt templates through YAML configuration files.

-`mcp-this` lets you turn any command-line tool into an MCP tool that Claude can use.
-Instead of writing code, you simply define commands and their parameters in YAML files, and the server makes them available to MCP clients like Claude Desktop.
+`mcp-this` lets you turn any command-line tool into an MCP tool and create structured AI prompt templates that Claude can use.
+Instead of writing code, you simply define commands, prompts, and their parameters in YAML files, and the server makes them available to MCP clients like Claude Desktop.

-**Core Value:** Transform any CLI command into an MCP tool using simple YAML configuration.
+**Core Value:** Transform CLI commands into MCP tools and create reusable AI prompt templates using simple YAML configuration.

 ---

 ## How It Works

-Define tools in YAML:
+Define **tools** (CLI commands) and **prompts** (AI templates) in YAML:

 ```yaml
 tools: